-Welcome.
 I have put a great deal of thought into my final season with the Shakespeare Theatre Company.
 I think you’ll like it.
-This Grand Finale Season will include two world premieres by celebrated playwrights, a raucous adaptation of a classic novel, a visiting production that has earned 19 major awards and two much-loved works by the Bard.
+This Grand Finale Season will include two world premieres by celebrated playwrights, a raucous adaptation of a classic novel, a visiting production that has earned 19 major awards and two much-loved works by William Shakespeare.
 All we need now is you.
 I invite you to subscribe today.

 THE COMEDY OF ERRORS